TOAST-DOCS/Gamebase/en/aos-started.md

 ## API Reference

-API Reference는 SDK 내에 포함돼 있습니다.
+API Reference is included in SDK.